mechalas/fog-inventory-updater/README.md

 1. Reads total system memory from /proc/meminfo
 1. Executes `hdparm -i` to get the model, serial number, and firmware of the primary disk device

 Unlike FOS, the primary disk device is assumed to be the one where / is mounted.
-This methodology doesn't work well on logical volumes (e.g. lvm and RAID volumes).
+The current methodology is simplistic doesn't work well on logical volumes (e.g. lvm and RAID volumes).

 **This script must be run as root when collecting inventory data on a system.** This is necessary for running `dmidecode` and `hdparm`, but the script lowers its priviledges to the user nobody and only elevates them back to root when it needs to execute then (and then immediately lowers them again).